 Khadijah (RA) was very impressed not only by his work ethic but by his personality and good moral character.
 Khadijah (RA) had been widowed and not interested in marriage.
 She also felt that she was too old for him.
 Eventually, she sent him a proposal for marriage.
 The Prophet (SAWW) was surprised that a woman of such status and beauty would want to marry him, but he accepted.
 They lived happily together for many years.

-The beginning of this story demonstrates the characteristics one should look in a life partner.
+The beginning of this story demonstrates the characteristics one should look into a life partner.
 Their traits should match the values you hold or want your partner to have.
 In this case, personality and good moral character traits such as honesty and trustworthiness were traits that Khadijah (RA) placed value on.
 It also demonstrates to us the way we can propose marriage.
 The West dictates that the man is responsible for the proposal.
 No such “law” exists in Islam.
 Either man or woman can submit to the other.

 The Prophet (SAWW) and Khadijah (RA) went through many changes together.
 The most significant of which was the revelation.
 After spending some time in Cave Hira, the angel Jibreel (AS) revealed to him the verses of Surah Iqra.
 Frightened, the Prophet (SAWW) ran back to his home and sought comfort from his wife, Khadijah (RA).